nil0412/react-hooks-blog/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### firebase deploy

+App is deployed on firebase/firestore. use "firebase deploy" command to deploy app after building the app.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**